 Ever since I mentioned our experience in another blog post, I’ve had readers asking, “What did you eat for only $170?!”

 Luckily, nerdy writer than I am, I took notes!
 Below, you’ll find suggestions to do your own grocery budget challenge along with a 1-week sample meal plan.
+For more grocery savings strategies, you can access my free 3-part video series, the Ultimate Grocery Savings Guide.

 How to Do a Grocery Budget Challenge